Many-body critical Casimir interactions in colloidal suspensions: Two-particle interaction

 \section{Two-particle interaction}

-By analyzing the two-particle distribution function $g_2(r)$ of the particles at criticality and sufficiently low particle densities $\varrho\equiv N \pi R^2/L^2$, we obtained the Casimir potential $\Fres_2(r)$ using Eq.~\eqref{eq:ReversibleWork2} and compared it with the exact scaling function $\Fsc^{ab}(\kappa)$ for $\varrho\to 0$.
-For the near field asymptotics $\kappa \lesssim 2$ we studied a system with $N=2$ particles having radius $R=64$ on a $L=512$ square lattice ($\varrho=\pi/32$).
-For larger distances $\kappa \gtrsim 2$ we simulated systems on $L=\{128,256,512\}$ lattices with $N=\{2,8,32\}$ particles, respectively, all with radius $R=8$, so that these systems share a constant particle density $\varrho=\pi/128$.
-To determine the Casimir potential we made a histogram of the particle distances, based on at least 6 million independent particle positions, and calculated the discrete two-dimensional two-particle distribution function $g_2(\vec r_{12})$, where $\vec r_{\mu\nu}=\vec r_\nu - \vec r_\mu$ denotes the discrete distance vector between the centers of two particles $\mu$ and $\nu$.
-We used the distance vector $\vec r_{12}$ instead of the scalar distance $r$ in order to account for lattice anisotropies.
-Then we assigned the appropriate value of the conformal invariant scaling variable $\kappa$, Eq.~\eqref{eq:kappa}, to each point of $g_2(\vec r_{12})$.
-The leading lattice discretization effects are corrected with an effective radius $R_{\mathrm{eff}}=R+\delta R$ for the spheres, with $\delta R=-0.9(1)$, as proposed in Refs.~\cite{Hasenbusch13,HobrechtHucht14}.
-Additionally, we used a logarithmic binning in $\kme$ for the data to obtain equidistant points in the double logarithmic scale and for sake of a better statistic.
+As the simulations are performed on a lattice, rotational invariance is broken and distribution functions like $g_2$ must be considered as functions of the distance vector $\vec r$ instead of the scalar distance $r$, where $\vec r=\vec r_\nu - \vec r_\mu$ denotes the discrete distance vector between the centers of two particles $\mu$ and $\nu$.
+Thus we analyzed the two-particle distribution function $g_2(\vec r)$ of the particles at criticality and at sufficiently low particle volume fractions $\varrho\equiv N\pi R^{2}/(L_{x}L_{y})$, obtained the Casimir potential $\Fres_2(\vec r)$ using Eq.~\eqref{eq:ReversibleWork2} and compared it with the exact scaling function $\Fsc^{ab}(\kappa)$ for $\varrho\to 0$.

+To determine the Casimir potential we made a histogram of the particle distances $\vec r$, based on at least 6 million independent particle positions.
+Normalization of this histogram directly gives the discrete two-dimensional two-particle distribution function $g_2(\vec r)$.
+Then we assigned the appropriate value of the conformal invariant scaling variable $\kappa=|\vec r|^{2}/(2 \Reff)-1$, Eq.~\eqref{eq:kappa}, to each point of $g_2(\vec r)$, where the leading lattice discretization effects are corrected with an effective radius $\Reff=R+\delta R$ for the disks, with $\delta R=-0.8(1)$, as proposed in Refs.~\cite{Hasenbusch13,HobrechtHucht14}.
+Additionally, we used a logarithmic binning in $\kme$ for the data to obtain equidistant points in the double logarithmic scale and for the sake of a better statistic.
 With the MC data we were able to cover a range of approximately $\kme\in[10^{-2},10^{3}]$.
-After having obtained the two-particle distribution function, we finally used Eq.~\eqref{eq:ReversibleWork2} to determine the interaction potential $\Fres_2(r)$.
-Note that the results for $R=64$ were corrected for excluded volume effects by dividing $g_2$ by $1-8\pi R^2/V$, a term which turns out to be negligible for $R=8$.
+Having obtained the two-particle distribution function, we finally used Eq.~\eqref{eq:ReversibleWork2} to determine the interaction potential $\Fres_2(\vec r)$.